 When it comes to shoe design, shoe width is more critical in disc golf than any other sport.
 The foot must not move left or right inside the shoe when it is firmly and comfortably laced up.
 Also, your heel must not lift from the bottom of the cup at any time.

-Also, the heel cup is another important factor in disc golf when it comes to design.
+The heel cup is another important factor in disc golf when it comes to design.
 When doing lateral movements, the shoe’s stability is essential and should not flop from left to right.
 The shoe must provide a smoother transition of weight from the inside of the plant foot to the outside.
 The player should not feel like he is rolling over on top of something.

 The Thread and Outer Edge Design

 A disc golfer need not have a super aggressive tread design for a pair of shoes in disc golf.
-It would be preferable to choose a tread pattern designed for lateral traction instead of those scheduled for forwarding movement.
+It would be preferable to choose a tread pattern designed for lateral traction instead of those designed for forwarding movement.
 Please take note that the more aggressive the tread, the less material there is in the shoes.
 It will be better to have a light tread so there is as much material as possible for better durability.

 Meanwhile, the outer edge should be reinforced to facilitate a firm plant without your foot rolling over the sole.
 There are many shoes that are trying so hard to be lightweight but suffer from having no lateral support.